DevExpress-Examples/XAF_how-to-connect-different-data-models-to-several-databases-within-a-single-application/Readme.md

 # How to connect different data models to several databases within a single application with Entity Framework Core

-This example demonstrates how to create custom XAF modules with custom business objects and logic that would work with separate databases.
-These modules do not depend on each other and thus can be reused in other applications as a whole.
+This example demonstrates how to create custom XAF modules with custom business objects and logic that work with separate databases.
+These modules do not depend on each other and thus can be reused in other applications independently.

 The [EFCore](./CS/EFCore/) example solution illustrates the following documentation article: [How to: Use Multiple Data Models Connected to Different Databases in Entity Framework Core](https://docs.devexpress.com/eXpressAppFramework/404322).